winbench/bench/docs/content/guide/shell.md

 starting an app or starting a Bench shell respectively.
 Like apps, shells can be started with a [launcher][].
-Additionally, shells can be started from the [toolbar][dashboard shell buttons] in the main window of the Bench Dashboard, and with their action scripts.
+Additionally, shells can be started from the [toolbar][dashboard shell buttons] in the main window of the Bench Dashboard.
 Bench supports three shells: Windows Command Prompt (CMD), PowerShell, and Bash.
 <!-- more -->